 This place had a good but fairly run-of-the-mill brunch.
 I liked the burger I had as well as the garlic and parmesan fries we split.
-Brunch cocktails were standard, but they did have a two-for-one deal (you got a token with your first drink that could be used for one more).
+Brunch cocktails were standard, but they did have a two-for-one deal (they gave us a token with our first drink that could be used for one more).

 This is Nashville’s signature late-night fare!
 Lines get long for the hot dog stands on and around Broadway past midnight.
 All I can say is try one (the more toppings the better).

 One awesome thing about Broadway is that it’s “open for business” almost 24 hours a day.
 Obviously, the peak time for a famous street of bars is Friday and Saturday night, but if you’re not a fan of crowds or staying out late, you can head over in the early afternoon and eat brunch or lunch while listening to live performances.

 I liked Tequila Cowboy, Margaritaville, and this honky-tonk bar pictured below, perhaps because the band on stage was from Washington State just like I am!

 If you’ve made it to Broadway, then you’re only a few blocks away from the John Seigenthaler Pedestrian Bridge.
 This is the best place to get a view of the skyline.
 There’s also a cool little park on the other side of the river.

 We spent our Sunday afternoon walking from downtown to Centennial Park, which was about 3 miles one way.
 The park’s main highlight is a full-scale replica of the Greek Parthenon.
 It houses a museum which we didn’t end up going into, but the outside is still interesting and the park itself is nice to walk around in.

 Along the way we passed through Vanderbilt University.
 There wasn’t a lot going on since school was already out for the summer, but as someone who enjoys exploring college campuses, I enjoyed our little detour through the quad and grounds.

 Union Station Hotel